 What’s good for one person isn’t necessarily good for another.
 So often, recovery programs are focused on one method of treatment.
 A patient checks in and success or failure is predicated upon that method working with their personality and temperament.
 A Forever Recovery is different.
 Five different “tracks” are offered.
-Patients are encouraged to try all of them upon arriving to the facility so as to find the right fit.
+Patients are encouraged to try all of them upon arriving at the facility to find the right fit.

 In this series, we are going to highlight each of the five tracks offered at AFR: faith-based, self-help, holistic, cognitive behavior therapy (CBT) and indigenous.

-FAITH-BASED: Recovery based upon Christ’s Principles
+Recovery Based Upon Christ’s Principles

 For those who would consider themselves Christ followers, it wouldn’t make sense to go through such an impactful process of recovery without acknowledging their relationship with God.
 AFR offers a faith-based track that is composed of a guided Christian Bible study, spiritual lectures, as well as sermons and concepts taught by ordained pastors and ministers.